WalletAccount

 selectedWalletSWO.off('networkChanged', handleNetwork);

-The above examples are using the SWO, because it's the simpler way to process.
+The above examples are using the SWO, because it is the simpler way to process.

 Direct access to the wallet API entry points